glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 - To create an empty file, prefer the file explorer

 ### Python environment management
+In the following, the commands are the same either you are working on Anaconda prompt or a UNIX terminal.

 #### Creating a Conda Environment
 The command for creating a conda environment with Python 3.6 is: